-8.1.1 Cultivate an active DH community of practice.
+8.1.1 Cultivate an active DH community of practice

-Digital Humanities (DH) seminar series, the ESCALATOR programme, RAIL (Resources for African Indigenous Languages) workshops, and Digital Humanities Association of Southern Africa (DHASA) and Alliance of Digital Humanities Organization (ADHO) conferences.
+DH seminar series, the ESCALATOR8 programme, Resources for African Indigenous Languages (RAIL) workshops, DHASA, and ADHO conferences.

-8.1.2 Stimulate human capacity development.
+8.1.2 Stimulate human capacity development

-Training regarding DLR and DH practices and methodologies, promotion and creation of Open Science initiatives in collaboration with the South African Humanities Deans Association (SAHUDA), National Institute for the Humanities and Social Sciences (NIHSS), Wikimedia, universities, and the African Open Science Platform.
+Training regarding DLR and DH practices and methodologies, promotion and creation of Open Science initiatives in collaboration with the South African Humanities Deans Association (SAHUDA), National Institute for the Humanities and Social Sciences (NIHSS), Wikimedia, universities, and the African Open Science Platform (AOSP).

-8.1.3 Explore the establishment of an African RI consortium.
+8.1.3 Explore the establishment of an African RI consortium